leomeyer/Arducom/src/slave/hello-world/README.md

 If the RTC has not yet been set you can use the following command to set it:

     $ date +"%s" | ./arducom -t serial -d /dev/ttyACM0 -c 22 -i Int32 -r

+This command transfers the current Unix timestamp (UTC) to the Arduino and sets the RTC time from it.
+This means that the RTC runs on UTC, not the local time of your machine as set by the time zone.
+When querying the date it is automatically converted back by the date command.

 Accessing EEPROM and RAM
 ------------------------